Our 7 Best Tips To Stay Healthy and Fit While RVing

 - Volleyball

-The key thing to consider when selecting a workout when RVing is finding something you enjoy.
-I could give you tips on different exercises that work well for your travel, but if you don’t enjoy them, chances are you won’t do them.
+The key to selecting a workout when RVing is finding something you enjoy.
+I could give you tips on different exercises that work well for your travel, but if you don’t enjoy them, you won’t do them.

 Another thing to remember when selecting your workout gear is the overall RV weight capacity.
 The ideal gear should be ultra-light and preferably save on cabin space.